usethesource/rascal-website/courses/Recipes/Languages/Exp/Concrete/NoLayout/NoLayout.md

 <2> The main function `eval` that evaluates an expression as string to an integer.
 It proceeds in two steps:
     *  `parse(#Exp, txt)` parses the given `txt` according to non-terminal `Exp` as defined by the grammar.
         The result is a parse tree.
-    *  This parse tree is given to another eval function that will reduce the tree to an integer.
+    *  This parse tree is given to another `eval` function that will reduce the tree to an integer.
 <3> Converts an IntegerLiteral to an integer.
 Let's dissect this further:
     *  The `Exp` preceding the concrete pattern, unambiguously defines the type of the pattern.
         This is good practice to avoid ambiguities.
     *  `<IntegerLiteral l>` matches an IntegerLiteral and binds it (a parse tree fragment) to variable `l`.
     *  In the function body, `toInt("<l>")`, the parse tree fragment is inserted in a string -- effectively unparsing it -- and that string is converted to an integer.
-<4> Handle the multiplication case.
+<4> Handles the multiplication case.
-<5> Handle the addition case.
+<5> Handles the addition case.
 <6> Handles the case of parentheses.